CONTACT INFORMATION

 Pet owners must submit their dogs/cats to mandatory registration.
 This will serve as a quick reference for the vaccination status of pets against rabies.
 It also provides home foot the lost or stolen animals in the city.
 The card contains the permanent dog tag number, physical characteristics including age, color, sex, breed and distinguishing mark and all rabies vaccination conducted on the dog.

 1. Valid ID which indicates that you are a resident of Quezon City.
-(Preferably QCitizen ID)
+(Preferably QC ID)

 WALK-IN Registration